anagovitsyn/nocode-app-platform/README.md

 What technology is it backed by?
 -	React Native.
 Mobile application has single codebase for both iOS and Android and written almost completely in vanilla JavaScript.
 Web editor has 90% common codebase with the mobile app (using react-native-web).

-*This is annoncement for source code publishing in the near future.*
+*This is announcement for source code publishing in the near future.*
 Contributors are welcome.